LOADING

 Does Quality Score affect my organic SEO rankings?

 No, your Google Ads Quality Score has zero direct impact on your organic search rankings.
-However, the best practices for improving landing page experience (like fast load times and relevant content) are also beneficial for SEO.
+However, the best practices for improving landing page experience are also beneficial for SEO.

 Why is my Quality Score null or blank?

-A null Quality Score (represented by a dash "-") means there are not enough exact match impressions for that keyword to accurately calculate a score.
-This is common for newly added keywords or keywords with very low search volume.
+A null Quality Score means there are not enough exact match impressions for that keyword to accurately calculate a score.
+Specifically, this is common for newly added keywords or keywords with very low search volume.

 Limited Time Offer